 Open the book to proceed.

 I also make horror movie recommendations sometimes.
 Usually in themed sets of five: for instance, horror movies that are particularly beautiful, contain stop-motion animation, or focus on journalists as protagonists.
-The first batch is up; check back for more soon.
+We're up to two pages now!